-After assessing the life-cycle bias in cross-section estimates of the returns to schooling, we investigate whether it is likely to be merely an econometric peculiarity or a real cause for concern in empirical research.
-Using our Norwegian data, we first show that the large increase in the returns to schooling since the 1980s disappears once life-cycle bias is minimized by restricting the cross-section estimates to the sample of individuals aged 32-33.
-This raises the question of whether the rise in the returns to schooling observed in most developed countries over the last decades is an artifact of changes in life-cycle bias.4 Next, we perform a meta-analysis of the studies reported in the review articles by Card (1999), Harmon, Oosterbeek and Walker (2003), Oreopolous (2006), and Devereux and Fan (2011).
+After assessing the life-cycle bias in cross-sectional estimates of the returns to schooling, we investigate whether it is likely to be merely an econometric peculiarity or a real cause for concern in empirical research.
+Using our Norwegian data, we first show that the large increase in the returns to schooling since the 1980s disappears once life-cycle bias is minimized by restricting the cross-sectional estimates to the sample of individuals aged 32-33.
+This raises the question of whether the rise in the returns to schooling observed in most developed countries in recent decades is an artifact of changes in life-cycle bias.4 Next, we perform a meta-analysis of the studies reported in the review articles by Card (1999), Harmon, Oosterbeek and Walker (2003), Oreopolous (2006), and Devereux and Fan (2011).
 Consistent with a story of life-cycle bias, our analysis shows a strong positive correlation between the mean age in the sample and the estimated returns to schooling.
 Our meta-analysis also reveals that the sample mean age generally exceeds the age at which life-cycle bias in our estimates is minimized.
 This raises the concern that previous evidence may have overstated how much the labor market actually rewards schooling.

-We conclude the empirical analysis with an examination of the usefulness of errors-invariables models for analyzing and correcting for life-cycle bias in earnings regressions.
+We conclude the empirical analysis with an examination of the usefulness of errors-in-variables models for analyzing and correcting for life-cycle bias in earnings regressions.
 Our findings echo the conclusion of Haider and Solon (2006), in that we need to exercise due caution in applying the generalized errors-in-variables model to address life-cycle bias in applied research.5 On the one hand, the generalized errors-in-variables model predicts well the age at which life-cycle bias in the returns to schooling is minimized.
 On the other hand, the model appears to be less useful in correcting for life-cycle bias at other ages and in backing out the life-cycle profile in the returns to schooling.
-The main limitation of the generalized errors-in-variables model seems to be the assumption that the measurement error is uncorrelated with the determinants of earnings, and not that schooling is assumed to be uncorrelated with the error term.
-That said, the generalized errors-in-variables model is clearly a significant improvement over the textbook model, and highlights well the problems
+The main limitation of the generalized errors-in-variables model appears to be the assumption that the measurement error is

-4 The rise in the returns to schooling and the associated increase in earnings inequality in almost all developed countries since the early 1980s is one of the most extensively researched topics in economics (see e.g. Lemieux, 2008).
+4 The rise in the returns to schooling and the associated increase in earnings inequality in almost all developed countries since the early 1980s is one of the most extensively researched topics in economics (see, e.g. Lemieux, 2008).
 While there is substantial agreement about the facts, there is no consensus about the underlying causes.
 A number of explanations have been proposed and scrutinized, including skill-biased technical change, international trade and globalization, and changes in labor market institutions such as a decline in unionization and an erosion of the minimum wage.

 5 The empirical analysis of the generalized errors-in-variables model by Haider and Solon has been replicated and extended for Sweden (Böhlmark and Lindquist, 2006), Germany (Brenner, 2010), and Norway (Nilsen, Vaage, Aakvik and Jacobsen, 2010).
-See also Stuhler (2010) and Nybom and Stuhler (2011) and for a critical assessment of life-cycle bias in intergenerational mobility estimation, with particular emphasis on the generalized errors-in-variables model.
+See also Stuhler (2010) and Nybom and Stuhler (2011) for a critical assessment of life-cycle bias in intergenerational mobility estimation, with particular emphasis on the generalized errors-in-variables model.